Clara Ingram Judson Explained

 Awards:

-Clara Ingram Judson (May 4, 1879 – May 24, 1960) was an American writer who wrote over 70 children's books, primarily nonfiction including several biographies of American presidents.
-In 1960, she won the second Laura Ingalls Wilder Medal from the professional children's librarians, although she died before she could receive it.
+Clara Ingram Judson (May 4, 1879 – May 24, 1960) was an American writer who wrote over 70 children's books.
+Her work is primarily nonfiction, including several biographies of American presidents.
+In 1960, she won the second Children's Literature Legacy Award from the Association for Library Service to Children, though she died before she could receive it.
 The award recognizes a living author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".[1]

 Life